Ch7ismail/claims-app/README.md

-claims-app is a web app that help peaple claims their work incidents.
+claims-app is a web app that help people claims their work incidents.